paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Sec.
 2.2.
 Establishment and Functions of Performance Accountability Council. (a) There is hereby established a Suitability and Security Clearance Performance Accountability Council (Council).

 (b) The Deputy Director for Management, Office of Management and Budget, shall serve as Chair of the Council and shall have authority, direction, and control over the Council’s functions.
-Membership on the Council shall include the Suitability Executive Agent and the Security Executive Agent.
+Membership on the Council shall include the Suitability Executive Agent, the Security Executive Agent, and the Under Secretary of Defense for Intelligence of the Department of Defense.
+These four officials collectively shall constitute “the Suitability and Security Clearance Performance Accountability Council Principals.”
+The Director of the National Background Investigations Bureau shall also serve as a member of the Council.
 The Chair shall select a Vice Chair to act in the Chair’s absence.
 The Chair shall have authority to designate officials from additional agencies who shall serve as members of the Council.
-Council membership shall be limited to Federal Government employees and shall include suitability and security professionals.
+Council membership shall be limited to Federal Government employees in leadership positions.

 (c) The Council shall be accountable to the President to achieve, consistent with this order, the goals of reform, and is responsible for driving implementation of the reform effort, ensuring accountability by agencies, ensuring the Suitability Executive Agent and the Security Executive Agent align their respective processes, and sustaining reform momentum.